-The passengers of a KLM flight flew 11 hours from Amsterdam ... to Amsterdam
+Passengers on a KLM flight flew 11 hours from Amsterdam… to Amsterdam

-The title is not a joke.
-It happened on 28 November 2019.
-The passengers of a KLM flight flew 11 hours from Amsterdam ... to Amsterdam.
-On that day, while Boeing 747-400 KLM aircraft were flying on the Amsterdam - Mexico City (KL685) route, pilots were warned of volcano eruption Popocatepetl, sometimes called From Pop or Don Goyo.
+The title is no joke.
+It happened on November 28, 2019.
+The passengers of a KLM flight flew 11 hours from Amsterdam… to Amsterdam.
+That day, while the Boeing 747-400 KLM aircraft was flying on the route Amsterdam - Mexico City (KL685), the pilots were warned of the eruption of the volcano Popocatepetl, sometimes called From Pop or Don Goyo.

 The pilots decided to return the plane to Amsterdam.
 Obviously, many have wondered why it didn't land at an airport in Canada or the United States.
 And the answer came through a press release from KLM.